Bec Goddard

-Rebecca 'Bec' Goddard OAM (born 1978) is an Australian rules football coach currently serving as the head coach of the Hawthorn Football Club in the AFL Women's competition (AFLW).
+Rebecca Goddard OAM (born 1978) is a former Australian rules football coach who most recently served as the head coach of the Hawthorn Football Club in the AFL Women's competition (AFLW).
 Goddard also previously coached Adelaide Football Club in the AFL Women's competition (AFLW) between 2017 and 2018, winning the 2017 AFL Women's Grand Final.
 She was assistant coach of the University of Canberra Capitals in the Women's National Basketball League (WNBL) in 2018/19, when it won the league championship.

 Playing career

 Goddard played Australian rules football as a junior until the age of 13 before the absence of a girls competition forced her to stop.
 When Canberra got its first women's competition some seven years later, Goddard again returned to playing.
 She played for Belconnen at that level before a broken leg at age 29 forced her to swap her playing career for one in umpiring and coaching.